James Forrestal: The Forrestal Diaries

 Forrestal's diaries from 1944 to March 1949 were serialised in the New York Herald Tribune in 1951, and published as a 581-page book The Forrestal Diaries, edited by Walter Millis in October 1951.
 They were censored prior to publication.
 Adam Matthew Publications Ltd. published a microfilm of the complete and unexpurgated diaries in 2001, from the originals preserved in the Seeley G. Mudd Manuscript Library, Princeton University; a digital edition was released in January 2020.
 An example of censorship is the removal of the following account of a conversation with Truman: "He [the President] referred to Hitler as an egomaniac.
 The result is we shall have a Slav Europe for a long time to come.
 I don't think it is so bad."

-Possible conflicted personality

-Biographer Arnold Rogow explores the pathos and tragedy of Forrestal's tormented life.
-He was brought up in a rigidly Catholic environment where harsh discipline gave the boy doubts about himself that were never overcome by his many achievements.
-He compensated by emphasizing toughness in terms of physicality and morality – he had no use for slackers or cowards.
-He felt war was a necessity and negotiation was possible only alongside military's parity or superiority.
-This intensity alienated his colleagues, as he focused his fears on Communists and Zionists.
-He abandoned his religion and his Irish community, but was never at ease on Wall Street, where he suspected and envied its rich and wellborn WASP elite.
-Although his brilliance and energy made him a favorite of President Roosevelt, he profoundly distrusted liberalism and never championed the New Deal.Arnold A. Rogow, James Forrestal,: A study of personality, politics, and policy (1963).

 Awards

 Forrestal was awarded both the Distinguished Service Medal and the Medal of Merit by President Truman.

-In popular culture
+Legacies and depictions

+Namesakes

 The James V. Forrestal Building in Washington, D.C., completed in 1969, is named for him.

 The J. V. Forrestal Elementary School at 125 Liberty Street in Beacon, New York, his hometown, is named for him.
 Forrestal Elementary School in the Great Lakes military housing area is named for him.

-In the 1994 television movie Roswell, Forrestal is portrayed by Eugene Roche.
-He is depicted as sitting on a commission concerning the Roswell UFO incident and advocating the eventual release of information to the public.
-The film treats his death and classified diary as highly suspicious.